timothymtorres/ZomboTropolis/FAQ.md

 ## When will the game be playable?

-I'm aiming for development to be finished around Spring 2018.
+I'm aiming for development to be finished sometime during 2018.
 The app should launch shortly after that time frame.

 ## How long has this been in development?